Canvim/PyPen/README.md

 * (hopefully in future) ```pyperlib run pyper_example_001.py```

 ### More Examples!
-We have an entire github repository dedicated to Pyper examples.
-[Check it out!](https://www.github.com/Canvim/Pypers/)
+We have an entire folder dedicafilled with Pyper examples.
+[Check it out!](https://github.com/Canvim/Pyper/tree/master/examples)